abhiramready/Habit-System/Habits/Reading/Reading-Log.md

 ## 📚 2021

 1. War Of The Worlds - H.G Wells
-2. The Subtle Art Of Not Giving A F*ck - Mark Manson ⭐
+2. Attitude Is Everything - Jeff Keller
-3. Attitude Is Everything - Jeff Keller
+3. The Subtle Art Of Not Giving A F*ck - Mark Manson ⭐
 4. Ego Is The Enemy - Ryan Holiday 🎧 ⭐
-5. Obstacle Is The Way - Ryan Holiday 🎧
+5. Elon Musk - Ashlee Vance  🎧 ⭐
-6. Born A Crime - Trevor Noah 🎧
+6. Obstacle Is The Way - Ryan Holiday 🎧
-7. The Immortals of Meluha - Amish Tripathi 🎧
+7. Born A Crime - Trevor Noah 🎧
-8. Elon Musk - Ashlee Vance  🎧 ⭐
+8. The Immortals of Meluha - Amish Tripathi 🎧
-9. Stillness Is the Key - Ryan Holiday 🎧
+10. Stillness Is the Key - Ryan Holiday 🎧
-10. Make Your Bed - William H. McRaven 🎧
+11. Make Your Bed - William H. McRaven 🎧
-11. The Compound Effect - Darren Hardy 🎧
+12. The Compound Effect - Darren Hardy 🎧